John Kreese: Commentary

-Kove appeared as Kreese in at least three instances outside the main Karate Kid franchise.
+Kove appeared as Kreese in at least three instances outside the main The Karate Kid franchise.
 In 2011, Kove played Kreese on the Tosh.0 episode "Board Breaker".
 He also appeared in an episode of The Goldbergs entitled "The Kara-te Kid" playing a character named Master John, named after Kreese.
 While he never actually states his name as Kreese, he also appears in Intuit QuickBooks commercials spoofing the character, stating that when he started Cobra Kai he had a lack of control over his business that made him intense which improved after he started using the program.
 He is seen promoting "more mercy", and telling students to 'support the leg'.